jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 bed by midnight on a Saturday night and had nothing else to do on a Sunday morning.

-Instead, there have generally been a few other things people participated in church or religious activities for.
+I think the answer lies in other reasons people had for participating in church or religious activities.
 The most trivial-sounding but important reason is simply simply convention and a sense of belonging; you did it because your parents did it, and you wanted your kids to do it to.
 From that point of view, this may not